 Affiliated with an educational institution, governmental agency, or community based organization in their home country.

-Demonstrate involvement in capacity building for applied social science in their country.
+Demonstration of involvement in capacity building for applied social science in their home country.

 Each nomination should include:

-1. A letter of nomination made by any SfAA member.
+1. A letter of nomination from an SfAA member.

 A supporting letter from an SfAA member or from an applied social scientist in the nominee’s home country